bkil/gemiweb0/doc/js-choices.md

 ### XMLHttpRequest

 * Verdict: partial
-* Implementation complexity: high, header handling, timeout
+* Implementation complexity: high, header handling, timeout, reference cycle
 * Restriction: can only return a string responseText without progress, CORS may not be complete
-* Use cases: interfacing with API, third party integration, incremental update of local state
+* Use cases: interfacing with API, third party integration, incremental update of local state, bookmarklet that would parse the current document
-* Workaround: JSONP, form submit
+* Workaround: JSONP, form submit, Fetch
 * Standard: Internet Explorer 5, Gecko 1.0, Safari 1.2, Opera 8

 ### Automatic ToNumber conversion